Culture of Ethiopia: Aerophones

-The washint is a bamboo flute that is common throughout or in the highlands.
+The washint is a bamboo flute that is common throughout or in the highlands (Central and North).
 Trumpet-like instruments include the ceremonial malakat used in some regions, and the holdudwa (animal horn; compare shofar) found mainly in the south.
 Embilta flutes have no finger holes, and produce only two tones, the fundamental and a fourth or fifth interval.
 These may be metal (generally found in the north) or bamboo (in the south).
 The Konso and other people in the south play fanta, or pan flutes.

 Idiophones

 In the Ethiopian Orthodox Church, liturgical music employs the senasel, a sistrum.
 Additionally, the clergy will use prayer staffs, or maqwamiya, to maintain rhythm.
 Rural churches historically used a dawal, made from stone slabs or pieces of wood, in order to call the faithful to prayer.
 The Beta Israel use a small gong called a qachel as liturgical accompaniment, though qachel may also refer to a small bell.
 The toom, a lamellophone, is used among the Nuer, Anuak, Majangir, Surma, and other Nilo-Saharan groups.
 Metal leg rattles are common throughout the south.